-Cities, counties, and local government bodies in 14 U.S. states impose local income tax, in addition to state tax.
-Employers are legally required to withhold local income tax from employee wages as part of their overall federal income tax withholding obligations.
-While most states levy local income tax as a tax on wages, some levy it as a percentage of the state income tax.
-The 14 states that charge local income tax are:
+Cities, counties, local governments, and school districts in 14 U.S. states impose a local income tax.
+This is in addition to state tax.
+You are required to withhold local income tax from employee wages as part of your tax withholding obligations.
+While most states impose a local income tax as a tax on wages, some levy it as a percentage of the state income tax.

 - New Jersey

 Local income taxes are used to fund local programs, such as education, parks, and community improvement.

 School district tax is a specific kind of local tax.
 School districts in Ohio and Pennsylvania can impose this tax to help fund school operating costs.
 Schools can impose the tax either as an income or property tax.

 If a school district imposes a local tax, all residents within the school district’s boundaries pay the tax, even if they work outside of the boundaries.